 Though I am from North India, South Indian food is loved by everyone in my family and is cooked quite often.

-If you also like South Indian food, then don't miss to check out the following recipes on my blog:
+If you also like South Indian food, and want to try making some easy South Indian dishes at home then don't miss checking the following links:

 - 1 cup freshly grated coconut

 - 1-2 green chilies chopped

 - 5-6 curry leaves